ulyssesyang/ARTS/2-Tips/1st-w-tips.md

 For `Git merge`, since it can merge any branch into target branch.
 So its usage case is definitely larger.
 For example, make master branch merge with other new features.

 One thing for `Git merge` is DO GIT MERGE ONLY necessary!
 A lot of developer tends to merge master branches very often.
 This could be a bad practice, because `Git merge` will create merge commit each and also bring certain unnecessary new features which could break your current working branch.

+Last, recommend a good article talking about git best practices in the Linux system: [Rebasing and merging: some git best practices](https://lwn.net/Articles/328436/).
+Quite interesting to see how such large project handling with git issues.